microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/businessscenariotasktargetbase.md

 ---
 title: "businessScenarioTaskTargetBase resource type"
-description: "Represents an abstract type that is the base object for all targets that can be specified for creating tasks for a scenario."
+description: "An abstract type that represents a base object for all targets that can be specified for creating tasks for a scenario."
 author: "TarkanSevilmis"
 ms.localizationpriority: medium
 ms.prod: "**TODO: Add MS prod.
 See [topic-level metadata reference](https://aka.ms/msgo?pagePath=Document-APIs/Guidelines/Metadata)**"